Companhia Paranaense de Energia – COPEL (NYSE:ELP) Stock Rating Lowered by Zacks Investment Research

-Zacks Investment Research cut shares of Companhia Paranaense de Energia – COPEL (NYSE:ELP) from a hold rating to a sell rating in a research note released on Monday morning, Zacks.com reports.
+Companhia Paranaense de Energia – COPEL (NYSE:ELP) was downgraded by Zacks Investment Research from a “hold” rating to a “sell” rating in a research note issued to investors on Monday, Zacks.com reports.

 According to Zacks, “Companhia Paranaense de Energia is involved in the Utilities Industry.
 They are a fully integrated electric power company that is involved in the generation, distributionand transmission of electricity. “

-Separately, UBS Group upgraded Companhia Paranaense de Energia – COPEL from a neutral rating to a buy rating in a report on Monday, February 22nd.
+Separately, UBS Group raised shares of Companhia Paranaense de Energia – COPEL from a “neutral” rating to a “buy” rating in a report on Monday, February 22nd.

-The business also recently announced an annual dividend, which will be paid on Monday, May 10th.
-Stockholders of record on Monday, April 5th will be issued a dividend of $0.092 per share.
-This represents a dividend yield of 7.13%.
-The ex-dividend date is Thursday, April 1st.
-Companhia Paranaense de Energia – COPEL’s dividend payout ratio (DPR) is presently 2.50%.
+Companhia Paranaense de Energia – COPEL (NYSE:ELP) last issued its earnings results on Wednesday, May 5th.
+The utilities provider reported $0.48 earnings per share for the quarter.
+Companhia Paranaense de Energia – COPEL had a net margin of 18.43% and a return on equity of 16.92%.
+As a group, research analysts anticipate that Companhia Paranaense de Energia – COPEL will post 2 earnings per share for the current fiscal year.

-Institutional investors and hedge funds have recently added to or reduced their stakes in the business.
-Eqis Capital Management Inc. acquired a new stake in shares of Companhia Paranaense de Energia – COPEL during the 4th quarter valued at $237,000.
-Ativo Capital Management LLC acquired a new position in shares of Companhia Paranaense de Energia – COPEL in the fourth quarter worth $1,082,000.
-Legacy Wealth Asset Management LLC acquired a new position in shares of Companhia Paranaense de Energia – COPEL in the fourth quarter worth $215,000.
-Wetherby Asset Management Inc. increased its position in Companhia Paranaense de Energia – COPEL by 29.1% during the third quarter.
-Wetherby Asset Management Inc. now owns 13,338 shares of the utilities provider’s stock worth $147,000 after buying an additional 3,009 shares during the last quarter.
-Finally, Hsbc Holdings PLC increased its position in Companhia Paranaense de Energia – COPEL by 416.8% during the fourth quarter.
-Hsbc Holdings PLC now owns 100,252 shares of the utilities provider’s stock worth $1,434,000 after buying an additional 80,855 shares during the last quarter.
+A number of hedge funds have recently bought and sold shares of the business.
+Amundi Pioneer Asset Management Inc. boosted its holdings in shares of Companhia Paranaense de Energia – COPEL by 12.5% during the first quarter.
+Amundi Pioneer Asset Management Inc. now owns 233,800 shares of the utilities provider’s stock valued at $2,170,000 after acquiring an additional 25,900 shares during the period.
+Fieldpoint Private Securities LLC bought a new stake in Companhia Paranaense de Energia – COPEL in the 4th quarter valued at about $26,000.
+Aperio Group LLC boosted its stake in Companhia Paranaense de Energia – COPEL by 10.4% during the 4th quarter.
+Aperio Group LLC now owns 1,029,512 shares of the utilities provider’s stock valued at $14,722,000 after purchasing an additional 97,234 shares during the period.
+BlackRock Inc. grew its position in Companhia Paranaense de Energia – COPEL by 76.3% in the 4th quarter.
+BlackRock Inc. now owns 11,189,482 shares of the utilities provider’s stock worth $160,010,000 after purchasing an additional 4,841,011 shares during the last quarter.
+Finally, Panagora Asset Management Inc. bought a new position in Companhia Paranaense de Energia – COPEL in the 4th quarter worth about $62,000.

 Companhia Paranaense de Energia – COPEL Company Profile